What Is Nicotine Withdrawal Syndrome?

 With appropriate treatment, long-term cessation rates (12 months) range from 20-35% — significantly better than the 3-5% seen without treatment.
 Most successful ex-smokers tried to quit more than once before succeeding definitively.
 Each attempt increases the chance of future success.

-Health benefits begin quickly: in 20 minutes blood pressure normalizes, in 48 hours smell and taste improve, in 3 months lung function improves significantly.
-In 1 year, cardiovascular risk drops by half.
-In 10-15 years, the risk of lung cancer approaches that of nonsmokers.
+Health benefits begin quickly: blood pressure normalizes within 20 minutes, smell and taste improve in 48 hours, and lung function improves significantly within 3 months.
+At 1 year, cardiovascular risk drops by half.
+At 10-15 years, lung cancer risk approaches that of nonsmokers.

-Relapse is common and should not be seen as failure but as part of the recovery process.
-The period of greatest relapse risk is the first 3 months.
-Stressful situations, alcohol consumption, and exposure to other smokers are the most frequent triggers.
+Relapse is common and should be seen not as failure but as part of recovery.
+Relapse risk is highest in the first 3 months.
+The most frequent triggers are stressful situations, alcohol, and exposure to other smokers.

 Myths and Facts